Hella (band)

 Hella is an American math rock band from Sacramento, California.
 The primary members of the band are Spencer Seim on electric guitar and Zach Hill on drums.
 The band expanded their live band by adding Dan Elkan on vocals, rhythm guitar, sampler and synthesizer and Jonathan Hischke on synth bass guitar for their 2005 tour.
 In 2006 they reformed as a five-piece line-up including Seim, Hill, Carson McWhirter (of The Advantage), Aaron Ross & Josh Hill.
 In 2009, the band was reduced back to core members Hill and Seim.

+AllMusic called Hella "one of the most prolific acts on the American noise-rock scene".